 - Beware of Budget – Many Vail resorts and venues can become very pricy with resort prices, and on-season dates.
 Make sure to budget these prices in!

 - Have a Plan for Weather – When considering an outside wedding in the mountains, the weather can be a huge deal.
 It is important to have a Plan B in mind for storms, wind or other bad weather.

 - Time of Year – The time of year can play a huge role in how you plan and set up your wedding.
 Want to get married in a winter wonderland that allows for snowshoeing and great photo ops?
 Or would you prefer a big summer celebration where guests can hike or kayak?

 - Lodging – If planning a destination getaway, make sure that there will be available lodging for all of your guests.
-It also should be conveniently close to your venue, and it is even better if there is a shuttle to take guests!
+Your chosen Vail mountain resort should be conveniently close to your venue.
+It’s even better if there is a shuttle to take the guests!

-Your wedding planner can help you plan for every contingency, and make sure that your wedding is exactly how you have envisioned it.
-JoAnn Moore is a Master Wedding Planner and can lessen the stress of all the challenges of mountain weddings.
+Your Vail wedding planner should help you plan for every contingency, and make sure that your Colorado mountain wedding is exactly how you have envisioned it.
+JoAnn Moore is a Master Wedding Planner who you can trust to lessen the stress of all the challenges of mountain weddings.